monomelodies/formulaic/README.md

         <?=$form['submit']?>
     </form>

-See the full documentation for all other options: (link)
+See the full documentation for all other options: http://formulaic.readthedocs.org/en/latest/